 Proof Sourdough Sandwich Bread

-Proof the loaves of bread for about 3 hours at 78 degrees Fahrenheit.
-I like to proof my loaves in my oven with the light turned on (don’t turn on the oven).
+Proof the loaves of bread for about 4-8 hours at 78-80 degrees Fahrenheit.
+This bread can take A LONG time to rise.
+Temperature plays a big role in this.
+When I want to speed it up I like to proof my loaves in my oven with the light turned on (don’t turn on the oven).
 This gives the loaves warmth to rise.
 Before baking this bread, make sure that the sandwich bread has risen up over the bread tin AND has filled out the tin.
 It may take much longer for your loaves to prove.
 This can depend a lot on temperature and how active your starter is.
-I’ve had bread that’s taken 4 hours to rise and loaves that have taken 8 hours.
+I’ve had bread that’s taken 4 hours to rise and loaves that have taken 8-10 hours.
 If you notice the bread is not rising, put it somewhere warmer to encourage a rise.
+I’ve found keeping the dough temperature around 85-90 degrees F will speed up the rising process.
 Gently press a finger into the dough and see if the dough springs back.
 If it springs back quickly, the bread needs to keep rising.
 If it springs back just a little, it’s time to bake.